-Hans Christen Andersen’s 200th anniverary was celebrated in 2005 and Edition·S initiated a large-scaled, global partnership program called Symphonic Fairytales.
+As part of the Hans Christian Andersen 200th anniversary celebrations in 2005, Edition·S initiated a large-scale, global partnership program called Symphonic Fairytales.

-Ten Danish composers created orchestral works for Andersen’s fairytales that were launched on the birthday, April 2nd 2005.
-The new works were performed worldwide throughout the year by a large number of orchestras – from Hanoi to Santiago de Chile, from Sydney to Reykjavik.
+Ten Danish composers created orchestral works based on Andersen’s fairytales that were launched on his birthday, April 2nd 2005.
+The new works were performed worldwide throughout the year by a large number of orchestras – from Hanoi to Santiago de Chile, Sydney to Reykjavik.
 More than ten thousand children and their families enjoyed one of the 70+ concerts, and the music was broadcast to approximately 200 million TV viewers and radio listeners.

-The Symphonic Fairytales catalogue contains four main types of orchestra works – all based on Hans Christian Andersen’s writing.
+The Symphonic Fairytales catalogue contains four main types of orchestral work – all based on Hans Christian Andersen’s writing.

 The integrated work